 6. Install the conversion tag onto your site

-Pinterest’s conversion tag will give you incredibly valuable information, telling you what actions users take on a site after they’ve clicked on a Promoted Pin.
+Pinterest’s conversion tag will give you incredibly valuable information, telling you what actions users take on a site after they’ve clicked on a Pinterest ad.
 Instead of just measuring the number of clicks, you can actually track how valuable that click was to you.

-The event codes are attached to the base code on pages where you want to track specific events, like conversions, add to carts, and sign-ups.
-You would add the checkout tag to the “thank you for your order page,” which might only flag if users purchase, for example.
+Event codes are attached to the base code on pages where you want to track specific events, like conversions, add to carts, and sign-ups.
+You would add the checkout tag to the “Thank you for your order page,” which might only flag if users purchase, for example.

-If you’re still unsure whether or not Promoted Pins are right for you, it doesn't hurt to run a few test campaigns and actually find out.
+If you’re still unsure whether or not ads on Pinterest are right for you, it doesn't hurt to run a few test campaigns and actually find out.

-One important thing to remember is that Promoted Pins shouldn’t be your sole focus in Pinterest marketing; they’ll be much more effective alongside organic campaigns.
+One important thing to remember is that ads on Pinterest shouldn’t be your sole focus in Pinterest marketing; they’ll be much more effective alongside organic campaigns.

-They can help you gain a lot of traction on the platform, but if you’re able to get users to discover your content because it’s been repinned by others, for example. that’s a long-term benefit that required no financial investment from you.
+They can help you gain a lot of traction on the platform, but if you’re able to get users to discover your content because it’s been repinned by others, for example.
+That's a long-term benefit that requires no financial investment from you.

 So, for best results, put emphasis on both organic and PPC marketing on Pinterest, just like you would with most other platforms.